A Way With Words

 I was living in two spheres of my mind.
 There was the “Wow, Joe Biden’s speech was amazing.
 Lady Gaga just killed it.”
 At the same time, 66% of my brain was dedicated to questions: “How am I going to get up to the podium without tripping?
 My hands are cold.
 Am I going to be able to flip these pages?”

 People know you as something of a prodigy —a poet who set the country on fire.

+It’s easy, when you see someone who’s young have this type of astronomical life change, to think that it’s instantaneous.
 I want to highlight that this took a lifetime.
 Something I haven’t told anyone else is, for the past six years, whenever I’ve written a poem that I knew was going to be public or performed, I told myself, “Write the inauguration poem.”
 And what that meant for me is: Write a poem that is worthy of a new chapter in the country.
 Write something that is brave enough to be hopeful.

 As you know, I have two daughters around your age.
 What does sisterhood mean to you and your twin?